evan-goddard/eg-portfolio-blazor/README.md

 <br/>a.
 It may be worthwhile to remove all the files from the local 'Github Pages' repo, so that were removed since the previous publish are removed
 <br/>b.
 If doing 'a', do NOT remove the '.gitattributes', 'README', or the '.nojekyll' files!

-6. Edit the 'index' file's <base href="" /> tag to read the base path of the 'Github Pages' repo
+6. Edit the 'index' file's < base href="" / > tag to read the base path of the 'Github Pages' repo
 <br/>a.
-Example: <base href="/eg-portfolio-blazor/" />
+Example: < base href="/eg-portfolio-blazor/" / > (without spaces inbetween the angle brackets)